-Do the residents appear happy and well cared for?
-Are they treated with respect by the staff?
-Do staff 'get on' well?
-(Staff dynamics can reflect the 'culture' of the home.
-How are visitors greeted and treated?
-Do staff involve residents in the life of the home in a sensitive manner?
-Is the facility clean, warm, odour free?
+- \Box Do the residents appear happy and well cared for? - \Box Are they treated with respect by the staff? - Do staff 'get on' well?
+(Staff dynamics can reflect the 'culture' of the home.) - \Box How are visitors greeted and treated? - \Box Do staff involve residents in the life of the home in a sensitive manner? - □ Is the home clean, warm, odour free?